-Kenya banned all hunting in the late 1970s at the encouragement of international animal rights groups, who believed the move would increase wildlife numbers and attract rich foreigners willing to pay money to photograph the animals instead.
+In the late 1970s, Kenya caved to Western pressure from international activist groups and banned all hunting.
+The world cheered, believing the move would increase wildlife numbers and attract rich foreigners willing to pay money to photograph the animals instead.
 They were wrong.
-Instead of increasing, wildlife numbers have declined by a whopping 85 percent.
-As for income, while Kenya does earn around $275 million USD a year from wildlife tours and photographic tours, this is only a quarter of the tourism dollars South Africa generates from their wildlife.
+Instead of increasing, wildlife numbers declined by a whopping 85 percent.

 Sources used for this article

 Help us keep hunting alive